ku-dml/mol-infer/Cyclic_improved/README.md

 ---
 title: "Readme for the Cyclic Improved Package of Project Mol-Infer"
-date: "Japn 28, 2020"
+date: "Feb 15, 2020"
 author: "Discrete Mathematics Lab, Kyoto University"
 ---

 **STATUS**

-At the point of writing, this repository has not been fully prepared.
-Please wait for some days before we can finish the final development and documentation for a full release.

-* Module 1: complete
-* Module 2: lack of English manual
-* Module 3: lack of Japanese manual
-* Module 4: lack of Japanese manual
+We have carefully prepared this repository.
+If one finds bugs or mistakes, please contact us so that we can fix them in the next release.
+Thank you.

 ---